tjgiese/ffpopt/README.txt

 # because parmed/ambertools require numpy<2, whereas conda installation of psi4 provides numpy==2
 # But psi4 can still run with numpy<2
 #
-# If you install deepmd-kit and tensorflow via pip, then
-#